 Notice: You are browsing the documentation for PrestaShop 8, which is currently in development.You might want to read the documentation for the current version, PrestaShop 1.7.

-PrestaShop 1.7 relies a lot on template inheritance in order to create the most consistent theme possible while heavily reducing the amount of duplicated code.
+PrestaShop relies a lot on template inheritance in order to create the most consistent theme possible, while heavily reducing the amount of duplicated code.

 So far we talked about extending template within the same theme.
-In PrestaShop 1.7 you can now extend templates from another theme.
+But you can also extend templates from another theme.

 First you need to have the theme you want to use as parent in your store

 Then you can create a very minimal theme, containing only the following files: